sfeuga/test_qos/README.md

 ## Technical informations

 * This code base was released on Ruby 2.5.1 and Rails 5.2.0
-* Configuration
+* No special Configuration (use sqlite)
-* Database creation
-* Database initialization
+* Database initialization: rails db:migrate
-* How to run the test suite
+* Just run `bundle exec rspec` to run tests
-* Services (job queues, cache servers, search engines, etc.)
-* Deployment instructions
+* Deployment instructions: There is no `docker-compose.yml` for now